QueenieCplusplus/Spanner/README.md

 (3) to load data

-(4) to commit column due to timestamp
+(4) to commit row data for column due to timestamp (DateTime convertor is included)

 (5) to query from Sapnner DB